Here’s Our Rant About Baker Hughes Company (BKR)

 BKR’s Market Performance

-BKR stocks went up by 4.62% for the week, with a monthly jump of 19.94% and a quarterly performance of 20.83%, while its annual performance rate touched 46.85%.
-The volatility ratio for the week stands at 5.40% while the volatility levels for the past 30 days are set at 3.84% for Baker Hughes Company.
-The simple moving average for the period of the last 20 days is 8.45% for BKR stocks with a simple moving average of 40.37% for the last 200 days.
+BKR stocks went down by -0.53% for the week, with a monthly jump of 13.79% and a quarterly performance of 23.79%, while its annual performance rate touched 43.57%.
+The volatility ratio for the week stands at 5.37% while the volatility levels for the past 30 days are set at 4.20% for Baker Hughes Company.
+The simple moving average for the period of the last 20 days is 3.40% for BKR stocks with a simple moving average of 37.61% for the last 200 days.

 Analysts’ Opinion of BKR